UtkarshTheDev/LocalLab/docs/guides/cli.md

 ## Configuration Storage

 The CLI stores your configuration in `~/.locallab/config.json` for future use.
-This means you don't have to re-enter your settings each time you run LocalLab.
+This includes:
+- HuggingFace token (if provided)
+- Model settings
+- Server configuration
+- Optimization settings

 To view your stored configuration: